aws/iot-atlas/src/hugo/content/en-us/best_practices/aws/data_ingest/_index.md

 *Is there business value to transmitting all data from your devices to the cloud?
 Or are you able to summarize data, remove duplicate values, truncate, or ignore certain categories in order to transmit less data overall?*

 * This will inform whether you can take steps to reduce the quantity of messages, and the corresponding payload size, which can save on messaging, and downstream storage and processing costs.
 Local processing can be leveraged to perform these operations.
-* For example, consider whether you can safely ignore certain events entirely.
+For example, consider whether you can safely ignore certain events entirely.
 In such cases, your device can filter out those events to avoid incurring the costs of transmitting and processing them.
-* In situations where telemetry data must be sent, _do you need to include all of the raw data?_
 * If you are able to reduce the number of decimal places/precision of values, or abbreviate certain text values to make them shorter, you can achieve a smaller message size/byte count.
-* You can also leverage local processing to aggregate or average data values, and just send the summarized results back to the cloud instead.
+* In situations where telemetry data must be sent, _do you need to include all of the raw data?_  For example, you can leverage local processing to aggregate or average data values, and just send the summarized results back to the cloud instead.

-You can also use serialization frameworks to compress the message payload.
-* <b>Caveat</b>: this is best suited for use cases where IoT Rules do not need to directly inspect the payload of the message, as it will be unreadable in its encoded state.
+You can also use serialization frameworks to compress the message payload. <b>Caveat</b>: this is best suited for use cases where IoT Rules do not need to directly inspect the payload of the message, as it will be unreadable in its encoded state.

 <a name="messagesize"></a>
 ##### About Message Size: